 \textbf{Recurrent Iterations vs Rendering Cycles. } The number of refinement iterations affects the system performance, especially when erroneous initial pose estimations exist.
 We analyze the performances with different recurrent iterations and rendering cycles in Fig.~\ref{fig:renreciter}.
 From Fig.~\ref{fig:renreciter}(a), it can be found that, by solely increasing the recurrent iterations while rendering the reference object image only once, we have achieved a high accuracy of $96.05\%$ which is comparable to RePOSE~\cite{iwase2021repose}.
 If conducting refinement with more recurrent iterations and rendering cycles, steady improvements are reported, which reflect good convergence of our method.
 To further validate the robustness to erroneous initial poses, we add Gaussian noise to the initial poses.
 Specifically, we randomly disturb translation components and rotation Euler angles with Gaussian noise.
 For the rotation, we add angular noise with standard deviation (STD, denoted as $\sigma_r$) of $10^\circ$ in all three axes.
 For the translational disturbance, we apply noise with a STD of $15$ cm along the $z$ axis (the axis perpendicular to the image plane) and STDs of $3$ cm in $x$ and $y$ directions ($\frac{1}{5}\times$) considering current methods usually have larger variances on depth estimations.
 From Fig.~\ref{fig:renreciter}(b), we find that the necessity of recurrent refinement becomes more noticeable.

-Though more rendering cycles bring performance gains as well, the extra costs are significant, since most of the input feature maps need re-encoding.
-According to the runtime analysis (Table~\ref{tab:runtime}), increasing the recurrent iteration number is more economical for better performance as only the CF (correspondence field) estimation, pose optimization and CF rectification modules are activated.
+Though more rendering cycles bring performance gains as well, the extra costs are significant, since most of the input features need re-encoding.
+Based on the runtime analysis (Table~\ref{tab:runtime}), increasing the recurrent iterations is more economical for better performance as only the CF (correspondence field) estimation, pose optimization and CF rectification modules are activated for a recurrent iteration.